fyodorovich/Timebank-Toolkit/section_03.md

 # Running a Timebank

+## Managing your Workload <a name="Managing"></a>

+When you have to manage a variety of jobs it can be overwhelming, sometimes having the right  [time and management technique](TimeManagement.md) that suits the situation can help you out.

+ When you have lots of the same thing to do over and again, think about how you can [aggregate and automate these jobs](Automate.md)

 ## Communications and Networking/Engagement

 Regular communications are a really valuable part of building your membership.
 Email is a good place to start because it is easy and it is everywhere.